Introduction:

 Adult life

-Emotions and beliefs acquired during childhood never change once a person becomes an adult, except through the process I describe in another part of this website.
+Schemas developed during childhood never change once a person becomes an adult, except through the process I describe in another part of this website.

 Putting it all together